-Trump Expected To Order Building Of U.S.-Mexico Wall Wednesday
+Trump Expected To Order Building Of U.S.-Mexico Wall On Wednesday

 America

-Trump Expected To Order Building Of U.S.-Mexico Wall Wednesday
+Trump Expected To Order Building Of U.S.-Mexico Wall On Wednesday

 President Trump says he'll take up immigration on his third full day in office, promising in a tweet, "Among many other things, we will build the wall" along the U.S. border with Mexico.
 The plan is expected to come in an executive order Wednesday.